 More broadly, my dissertation work fits into a larger research agenda that seeks to understand whether and how violence and coercion–both directly and indirectly–in shape the politics of social identity.
 To study this, I use novel historical and archival “big” data combined with rigorous attention to causality.
 By putting American politics in historical perspective, I seek to understand how the American experience may not be so different from that of other nations.

 A secondary research agenda of mine seeks to understand the causes and consequences of inequality.
-I examine a wide array of contexts including collective action, unions, automation, and the welfare state within advanced industrialized countries.
+I examine a wide array of contexts including collective action, unions, automation, and the welfare state within advanced industrialized countries using a combination of new data, natural experiments, and field experimental methods.

 My work is published or forthcoming in the American Journal of Political Science, the Journal of Peace Research, and the Review of International Organizations.
-You can find my C.V. here.
+You can find my C.V. here or you a list of my ongoing research here.

 My research benefits from generous support from the following organizations: